 Warning!
 This article contains spoilers from the A Song of Ice and Fire book series, click away now if you don’t want to know!

-What parts of Tyrion's story do you think might be changed?
+Are you excited for this plot?
 Let us know in the comments below!